roneckenbach/BTC-Price-Movement/READme.md

 └── requirements.txt
 ```
 ### Installation
 Use Python version 3.10.7 for this project.
-For reproducibility, create a virtual environment.
+For reproducibility, create and activate a virtual environment using the following commands.
 ```bash
 python -m venv venv
 .\venv\Scripts\activate